dgraph-io/vlg/README.md

 * Creation of a Docker container (separate repo) with a subset of the data that developers can use to quickly start with Dgraph (one that's more complex than the 'million-movie' dataset).
 * Creation of a simple UI that allows for search and visualization of the graph (Linkurious, Graphistry?)

 This repo will contain folders for each step, and will include detailed documentation descibing the 'whys' and 'hows' behind the step.
-This README will be replaced my an _Introduction_ page.
+This README will be replaced by an _Introduction_ page.

 ## Goals